Waldorf-Astoria (1893–1929): 18th century

-Opening and early years of the Waldorf
+19th century

-In 1799, John Thompson bought a 20 acre tract of land roughly bounded by Madison Avenue, 36th Street, Sixth Avenue, and 33rd Street, immediately north of the Caspar Samler farm, for (US$2400) £482 10s.
-In 1826, John Jacob Astor purchased Thompson's parcel, as well as one from Mary and John Murray who owned a farm on Murray Hill, in the area which is now Madison Avenue to Lexington Avenue, between 34th and 38th streets.
+In 1826, John Jacob Astor purchased Thompson's parcel, as well as one from Mary and John Murray who owned a farm on Murray Hill, in the area, which is now Madison Avenue to Lexington Avenue, between 34th and 38th streets.
 (Note: During the Revolutionary War, shots rang out on what is now Fifth Avenue from "the battle of the cornfield".
 Some 3,500 of George Washington's troops were in the city and in danger of being trapped by the British Army.
 Mary Murray invited the British officers into her home for food and drink.
 She offered such a repast that General Putnam was able to lead the 3,500 men out of the city and into Harlem heights.)
 In 1827, William B. Astor, Sr. bought a half interest, including Fifth Avenue from 32nd to 35th streets, for $20,500.
 He built an unpretentious square red brick house on the southwest corner of 34th Street and Fifth Avenue, while John Jacob Astor erected a home at the northwest corner of 33rd Street.